 There’s no doubt that car accidents are stressful events that seriously impact all aspects of your health.
 They can leave you with not only physical injuries but also emotional ones.
 So don’t ignore it if you now suffer from depression after a car accident.
 You can file a claim for financial compensation today.

-The mental effects of a car accident, including depression, are very real.
+The mental effects of a car accident, including depression, are genuine.
 You’ll want to pay attention to how the car accident has affected your mental health and daily life.
-If you were not at fault for your accident, you may be able to include pain and suffering damages in your insurance claim.
+If you weren’t at fault for your accident, you can include your depression as non-economic damages in your insurance claim.

-It’s normal to cycle through a lot of emotions after a car accident.
+It’s normal to cycle through many emotions after a car accident.
 You might feel scared, shocked, angry, confused, anxious, or sad.
 You’re probably worried about how your injuries will impact your work, home, and financial life.
 You might be very angry at the other driver for causing the crash that has changed your life.

 Sometimes, the emotions from a car accident don’t go away with time.
 If the sadness or anxiety persists, you may be experiencing depression or post-traumatic stress disorder (PTSD) from the accident.
 Even if you feel okay for a while after the crash, symptoms can begin weeks or even months afterward.